-Suzanne Afanah is a former Minister of Tourism and Antiquities, a communications professional and award-winning journalist, with vast experience as a senior executive in media, television, and mass communications
+Suzanne Afanah is a former Minister of Tourism and Antiquities, a communications professional and award-winning journalist, with well over 30 years of experience as a senior executive in media, television and mass communications.

-During her years at television news, Afanah assumed different posts including producer, political correspondent, anchorwoman and Chief Editor at Jordan Television, and at major networks including Middle East Broadcasting Corporation (MBC) and Cable News Network (CNN).
-As a contributor to CNN’s Emmy Award winning show “The World Report”, Afanah won the “Best Political Story Award ”.
+During her 12 years at television news, Afanah assumed different posts including producer, political correspondent, anchor-woman and chief editor at Jordan Television, and at major networks including Middle East Broadcasting Corporation (MBC) and Cable News Network (CNN).
+As a contributor to CNN’s Emmy Award winning show “The World Report” Afanah won the “Best Political Story Award 2000”.
 Afanah also served as Managing Director of Jordan’s Satellite Channel, and later as Vice Chairman of Jordan Radio and Television Corporation.

 Appointed by Her Majesty Queen Rania to the executive committee of the Arab Women’s Summit, Afanah led efforts to create the Arab Media Network and launched an award-winning media campaign to empower Arab women broadcast to nearly 100 million viewers across the Arab World, and carried by more than 25 channels including MBC, LBC, Future TV including others.

-Afanah later led communications, branding, and social responsibility at Zain one of the leading telecommunication providers in the Middle East and Africa and one the top five brands in the Middle East.
+For seven years Afanah lead communications, branding, and social responsibility at Zain, a leading telecommunication provider in the Middle East and Africa and one of the top five brands in the Middle East.
 Afanah was part of the core team that created the Zain brand and led rebranding of operations in 24 countries in the Middle East and Africa.
-Her efforts to create a sustainable CSR program at Zain, led to the Royal decoration of Zain Jordan by His Majesty King Abdullah for its distinguished community work with the al Hussein medal in the first order.
+Her efforts to create a sustainable CSR program at Zain, led to the Royal decoration of Zain Jordan by His Majesty King Abdullah for its distinguished community work with the “Al Hussein” medal of the first order.

 Afanah joined government in 2010 assuming the portfolio of Minister of Tourism and Antiquities.
-She is currently the managing partner at Advvise, a communications firm with regional presence.
-She also serves on the boards of the King Hussein Cancer Foundation, the Jordan Media Institute, Jordan River Foundation, the International Women’s Forum and The Children’s Museum.
+She is currently the managing partner at Advvise, a leading communications firm in Jordan with regional presence.
+She also serves on the boards of the Jordan River Foundation, Generations for Peace, Tkiyet Um Ali, the Center for Defending the Freedom of Journalists, and The Children’s Museum.
+Afanah previously served on the boards of the King Hussein Cancer Foundation, the Jordan Media Institute and the International Women’s Forum.